Welcome to number 60, the 60th Sony FE lens. Sony made this milestone a memorable one by delivering the first FE lens

 The Canon lens features a focus limiter switch, enabling a shortened focus distance range for potentially less focus hunting in some scenarios.
 The Canon lens has a slightly higher maximum magnification capability, 0.19x vs. 0.17x.

 The Canon lens is more expensive — $300.00 more expensive as I write this.
 In this case, choosing the lens to match the favored camera brand is the wisest option.

 Use the site's comparison tools to create additional comparisons.

 It was only a matter of time until Sony included a 50mm lens in the GM family.
 Offering that focal length and an ultra-wide aperture combination in the flagship lineup seemed a no-brainer.

 "Speaking as an optical designer, it's no exaggeration to call this lens the pinnacle of the G Master series, with the ultimate in resolution and bokeh."
-[Atsuo Kikuchi]
+[Atsuo Kikuchi, Sony]

 Price is the only hurdle keeping the FE 50mm f/1.2 GM out of lens kits.
 However, because this focal length and aperture are so useful, it makes sense to ensure the best quality lens providing such is in the kit.
-The Sony FE 50mm f/1.2 GM Lens will be that lens.
+The Sony FE 50mm f/1.2 GM Lens is that lens.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan